 Anyone on campus can report emergencies and suspected criminal activity to the Office of Campus Safety.
-Campus Safety maintains an emergency number (dial 767) for immediate assistance.
-Additionally, there are two blue light phones on campus.
-One by the campus pond and the other just past the soccer field/basketball courts.
+Campus Safety maintains an emergency number (dial 767 from campus phones or 802.447.4250) for immediate assistance.
+Additionally, there are six blue light phones on campus.
 Also, campus buildings have public campus phones with stickers indicating the phone numbers for Campus Safety.
 Members of the campus community are also encouraged to report crimes that have already occurred for the purpose of including the crimes in the annual statistical disclosure.